 Since you, as a Juror, are in effect an “Officer of the Court,” we request that you dress appropriately.
 Shorts, tank tops, tee shirts or other such informal attire are not considered appropriate in the courtroom setting.
 Hats should not be worn in the Courtroom.

-Each Juror is paid $12 per day for each day’s trial attendance plus mileage paid at the rate paid to Camp Verde Employees.
+Each Juror selected to sit on a Jury is paid $12 per day for each day’s trial attendance plus mileage paid at the rate paid to Camp Verde Employees.
 Payment will be made by mail.
 If you do not receive a check within several weeks following the trial, please contact the Court.

 Your name is included in a list of prospective Jurors randomly selected by the Yavapai County Jury Commissioner.
 Information you provided indicates you appear to be qualified to serve as a Juror in this Court.